-Related to pressure of leading a healthy lifestyle is guilt and shame.
-These emotions often come from pressure – but pressure of a different sort.
-This pressure –unlike what was mentioned previously, where the pressure comes from others – is a self-inflicted pressure.
+Related to the pressure of leading a healthy lifestyle are guilt and shame.
+These emotions often come from pressure – but the pressure of a different sort.
+This pressure –unlike what was mentioned previously, where the pressure comes from others – is self-inflicted pressure.

-Often times, there will not be many healthy options, or, possibly none at all.
-In this case the choice is to either eat or drink something unhealthy or to not eat or drink at all.
+Oftentimes, there will not be many healthy options, or, possibly none at all.
+In this case, the choice is to either eat or drink something unhealthy or not eat or drink at all.
 Other times, there may be healthy options that the individual does not like or want (such as a food or drink that they do not enjoy), and then they are faced with the choice of partaking in something they do not like just for the sake of being healthy.
-All of this can cause an individual distress and leads to stress of attempting to live a healthy lifestyle.
+All of this can cause individual distress and leads to the stress of attempting to live a healthy lifestyle.

 Define What “Healthy” Means to YOU

 Living a healthy lifestyle can help reduce stress and can help one live a happy, productive life.
-However, there are times where leading a healthy lifestyle can also lead to stress.
-This stress can come from pressure, guilt or shame when one does not make healthy choices, and lacking options to live healthy.
+However, there are times when leading a healthy lifestyle can also lead to stress.
+This stress can come from pressure, guilt, or shame when one does not make healthy choices, and lacks options to live healthily.

 In today’s society, it can be difficult to live a healthy life consistently without making unhealthy choices from time to time.
 In these times it is important to have ways to combat the possible guilt and stress that can accompany these choices.
 It is important to have ways to combat the pressures that can come with being healthy and to be kind to oneself when one breaks from being healthy at times.